thomassems/thomassems/README.md

 </p>

 - 🌱 **Currently working on:** Building **Motto**, a self-development widget that provides passive motivation to users.
-- 💻 **At Keel Digital**: Software Engineering Intern, contributing to the development of mental health software.
+- 💻 **At Keel Digital**: Software Engineering, contributing to the development of mental health software.
 - 🏢 **Previously at Blockhouse**: Software Engineering Intern, worked on fintech solutions at a fast-paced startup.
 - 🎓 **Education**: BSc in Computer Science & Statistics from the University of Toronto.